BaconErie/Boxlang/docs/docs.md

 Boxlang should be syntactically strict, with little or no exceptions to syntax rules

-Boxlang should promote clean and readible code, but should not depend on the code being formatted.
+Boxlang should promote clean and readible code, but should not depend on the code being formatted

 Boxlang should be easily extensible with Boxlang libraries